 Finding worms in your dog’s poop is an unpleasant experience.
 Although it is a situation that should be taken seriously, it is not a reason to panic.
-Most intestinal worm infestations can be easily treated and, if caught early enough, leave little to no long-lasting side effects.
+Most intestinal worm infestations can be easily treated and, if caught early enough and treated with dewormer for dogs, leave little to no long-lasting side effects.

 Intestinal worms are parasites which means that they take their nourishment directly from your dog.
 If not treated promptly the infestation can grow large enough that too much nourishment is being taken from your dog.
 Over time this will weaken your dog and make him more susceptible to other illnesses and diseases.
 Some types of worms, if left unchecked, can also migrate out of the intestines causing damage to whatever organs they latch onto.

-There are four major types of worms that may be residing in your dog’s gut and therefore be seen in their poop.
+There are four major types of worms that may be residing in your dog’s gut and therefore be seen in their poop (1).

 Tapeworms are white, flat segmented worms that can grow up to 2 feet in your dog’s intestines.
 Don’t worry, you are unlikely to see an entire tapeworm in your dog’s poop.
 Most often what is seen in dog feces is just the segments that have broken off.
 These look a lot like grains of rice scattered throughout your dog’s poop.

 Although unpleasant to see, these segments are not how the worms infect other dogs.
 Dog’s get tapeworms from fleas.
 Flea larvae eat the tapeworm segments, usually when they have become stuck to your dog’s fur or the skin around the anus.
 The worms infect your dog when he or she ingests all or part of an infected flea.

 Tapeworms do not usually pose much of a health threat to an otherwise healthy animal but they are transmissible to humans.
 If you see evidence of tapeworm segments in your dog’s poop or stuck to their fur, wash your hands thoroughly and contact your vet.